MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 ### Create a customer lookup column

-Unlike other attributes, a customer lookup attribute is created using the <xref href="Microsoft.Dynamics.CRM.CreateCustomerRelationships?text=CreateCustomerRelationships Action">.
+Unlike other attributes, a customer lookup attribute is created using the [CreateCustomerRelationships Action](xref:Microsoft.Dynamics.CRM.CreateCustomerRelationships).

 The parameters for this action require the definition of the lookup attribute and a pair of one-to-many relationships.
 A customer lookup attribute has two one-to-many relationships: one to the account entity and the other one to contact entity.